texfaq/texfaq.github.io/FAQ-missbegdoc.md

 is being ''written'' in [Unicode](/FAQ-unicode).
 The Unicode standard defines ''Byte Order Marks'' (BOM), that reassure a program (that reads the document) of the way the Unicode codes are laid out.
-Sadly ordinary LaTeX or PDFLaTeX choke on BOMs, and consider them typesetting requests.
+Sadly ordinary LaTeX or pdfLaTeX choke on BOMs, and consider them typesetting requests.
 The error message you see will look like:
 ```latex